NMNS93/MRIQA/README.md

 The config file found in 'data/config.ini' contains configuration settings for different modules.
 To update the settings, such as filename search strings, edit this file and repeat the installation step.

 ### Adding new modules
 Scripts can be added to the package in a modular fashion.
-These new modules should be placed in the 'mriqa/' directory and contain a main function that takes the command line arguments (as *args* in `mriqa.py`):
+These new modules should be placed in the 'mriqa/' directory and define a main() function that takes the command line arguments as *args* (see example in `rename.py`):
 ```
 def main(args):
     ....